-We recognize revenue in accordance with Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers (Topic 606)," including subsequently issued updates.
+We recognize revenue in accordance with ASC Topic 606), including subsequently issued updates.
 This series of comprehensive guidance has replaced all existing revenue recognition guidance.
 There is a five-step approach outlined in the standard.
 In determining revenue, we first identify the contract according to the scope of ASU Topic 606 with the following criteria: